Applying functionals

 5

-Thus there is an opportunity to use synonyms of a name of function.
-On the other hand, the name of function can be used as an ordinary variable, for example for storage of other function (a name or lambda-expression), and these two senses (value and definition) will not stir each other:
+Thus there is a possibility to use function name synonyms.
+On the other hand, the function name can be used as an ordinary variable, for example for storage of other function (a name or lambda-expression), and these two senses (value and definition) will not hinder each other:

 >('cons set '+)